Not sure what career to choose? Contact us

 Offered on 1 campus

-When you finish this course you may consider further study at TAFE NSW, in a range of other related creative areas, including Interactive Digital Media or Visual Arts.
+When you finish this course you may consider further study at North Coast TAFE, in a range of other related creative areas, including Interactive Digital Media or Visual Arts.
 You may also consider studying product, industrial or object design at University.

 furniture designer, furniture maker, industrial designer